 A suspended driver’s license can be a big inconvenience.
 Aside from not being able to drive legally, you will have to go through a tedious process just to get it back.
 Getting car insurance for suspended license is even trickier.
 This ultimate guide should be able to answer all your questions.
-It won’t be a bad idea to take a cup of coffee before start reading as this is a long article but worth reading.
+It won’t be a poor idea to take a cup of coffee before start reading as this is a lengthy article but worth reading every part of it.

 Is your driving license really suspended?
 Find out here.